-Emergency Communications Center (Reverse E911) Director: The Emergency Communications Center Director or on-duty Dispatcher is responsible for providing a communication link between the FERP Coordinators, Incident Commander, City Street/County Highway crews and first responders.
+Emergency Communications Center (Reverse E911) Director: The Emergency Communications Center personnel are responsible for providing a communication link between the FERP Coordinators, Incident Commander, City Street/County Highway crews and first responders.
 Using the mass notification software, reverse E911 will be responsible for disseminating pre-scripted messages to the affected public.
 Also, providing notification to FERP Coordinator, Fire Department and Law Enforcement of flood warning system water level alerts (FWS).

-Public Safety Public Information Officer: The Public Safety Public Information Officer (PIO) is responsible for disseminating information to the media and affected public in the City of Leon Valley.
+Public Safety Public Information Officer: The Public Safety Public Information Officer (PIO) is responsible for disseminating information to the media and affecting the public in the City of Leon Vallev.

-Shelter and Food: The American Red Cross is the city of Leon Valley's emergency source for shelter and food.
+Shelter and Food: The American Red Cross is the City of Leon Valley's emergency source for shelter and food.
 The agreement is provided in the city's emergency plan.
-John Marshall High School and Pat Neff Middle School are the primary shelters, the Church of Latter Day Saints and St. John's Baptist Church are the accessory and short-term shelters.
+John Marshall High

+School and Pat Neff Middle School are the primary shelters; the Church of Latter-Day Saints and St. John's Baptist Church are the accessory and short-term shelters.